alpha-global/find-an-alpha/README.md

 This component takes full advantanges of HTMLElement lifecycle hooks:
 - `connectedCallback()` is called after the constructor and it renders the page by calling the `render()` method as well as instantiates Google Maps by running the `registerGoogleMaps()` method.
 - `observedAttributes()` observers for changes on 2 attributes, `alphamarkers` and `selectedalpha`.
-- `attributeChangedCallback()` gets called everytime a attribute changes.
+- `attributeChangedCallback()` gets called everytime an attribute changes.
 In this case the component itself reacts for 2 attributes in particular, `alphamarkers` and `selectedalpha`.
 These values are added for map purposes.
 The method has 3 params, `prop` which is the attribute reference, `oldval` previous value of that prop, `newVal` new value of that prop.

   - `alphamakers`: list of all the found alphas to be added on the map *(markers)*.
   - `selectedalpha`: displays a unique marker *(alpha)* on the map and passes data from the map to the `item-view` component when the user clicks on the marker in the map.

+**Methods and properties:**

+- `onPlaceChanged()` method: Is called trhough an event listen on the Google Map `autocomplete` property.
+It takes the geo-location *(lat, lng)* and passes the data to the [`faa-form`](##form.js) component as `city` attribute.
+The `faa-form` component uses a method to catch these values and deals with all the changes.

 ---